tjheeta/vagrant-openstack-plugin/README.md

 * `address_id` - A specific address identifier to use when connecting to the instance. `network` has higher precedence.
 * `scheduler_hints` - Pass hints to the open stack scheduler, see `--hint` flag in [OpenStack filters doc](http://docs.openstack.org/trunk/openstack-compute/admin/content/scheduler-filters.html)
+* `availability_zone` - Specify the availability zone in which the instance must be created.
 * `security_groups` - List of security groups to be applied to the machine.
 * `tenant` - Tenant name.
 You only need to specify this if your OpenStack user has access to multiple tenants.